SzilvasiPeter/mle-with-azure/2_Machine_Learning_Operations/README.md

 - Endpoint script
   - Retrieve the authentication information from the **Endpoints** > **Consume** tab.
   - Copy and assign the **REST endpoint** value to the `scoring_uri` variable.
-  - Copy and assign the one of the **Authentication** key to the `key` variable.
+  - Copy and assign one of the **Authentication** keys to the `key` variable.
   - Make sure that the `data` dictionary match with the example data that is provided under the **Consume** tab.
-Otherwise, you will got error in the response.
+Otherwise, you will get an error in the response.
 - Swagger UI
   - First, download the `swagger.json` under the **Endpoints** > **Details** tab > **Swagger URI** section.
 In the Udacity VM, both `wget` and `curl` did not work for me so create an empty `swagger.json` file and open the URI and copy the content to the JSON file.
-  - You need to change the port from 80 to other port that is more than 8000 (e.g. 9000) otherwise the [Swagger UI webpage](./screenshots/swagger_browser_port_80.png) will only show "It works" text.
+  - You need to change the port from 80 to another port that is more than 8000 (e.g. 9000) otherwise the [Swagger UI webpage](./screenshots/swagger_browser_port_80.png) will only show "It works" text.
 Go to the `swagger/swagger.sh` script and change the port at the `-p` option.
   - Execute both the `serve.py` and the `swagger.sh` script before opening the SwaggerUI (<http://localhost>) webpage.
 Then update the explore URL to <http://localhost:8000/swagger.json> and click on the **Explore** button.
 - Apache Benchmark
   - Similarly to the endpoint script, get the authentication information.